georchestra/georchestra/mapfishapp/README.md

 Feature editor
 ==============

-Members of the groups SV_EDITOR, SV_REVIEWER or SV_ADMIN can reach the editor at /mapfishapp/edit

-The editor looks for layers accessible via WFS-T in one GeoServer namespace (see **NS_EDIT** config option in your config's GEOR_custom.js).
-By default, NS_EDIT is set to "geor_edit", which means that any layer belonging to the geor_edit namespace and editable for the current user will be available.
+By default, members of the ADMINISTRATOR group have the ability to see the edit functions provided by /mapfishapp/.
+This can be configured in GEOR_custom.js (in your profile), please have a look at the ROLES_FOR_EDIT config option.

+Currently, we support:
-Currently, only points, lines and simple polygons can be digitalized, and their attributes filled according to the feature model publicized by the WFS server.
+ * attributes editing for all layers and geometry types (according to the feature model publicized by WFS DescribeFeatureType),
-Snapping on existing features is activated by default.

-Once the update session is finished, the user can sync his work on the server.
+ * drawing new points, lines and simple polygons.

+All WMS layers with a WFS equivalent service are available for edition (the previous **NS_EDIT** config option is deprecated).
+In case the user does not have the rights to edit a layer, the first transaction will fail, and the changes will be lost.

-Unfortunately, there is no handling of concurrent edition for now.
+There is no handling of concurrent edition or feature locking for now.

 Your data in mapfishapp
 ========================